VotaFi/vota-protocol/README.md

 `epoch_101_vote_weights2024-03-01-02_32.json`
 Make sure the weights look reasonable for the amount each buyer paid.

-Now execute the votes usin these files as an input.
+Now execute the votes using these files as an input.
 For this step `path/to/keypair.json` should be the path to the keypair of the script authority.

 ```bash
 ./vmm execute-votes epoch_101_vote_info2024-03-01-02_32.js onepoch_101_vote_weights2024-03-01-02_32.json --keypair /path/to/keypair.json